RESPONSIBILITY

 Invest, Influence and Impact

-Every dollar invested gives us the means to influence, and everytime we can influence, we bring about change which impact people's life.
-By providing capital, we support companies achieve their economic, social and environmental goals.
-Our portfolios contrinute to the advancement of primarily four of the United Nations Social Development Goals: Good health and well-being, Climate action, Responsible consumption and production and Quality education.
+Each dollar we invest gives us the means to influence, and everytime we can influence, we bring about change with the aim to positively impacting people's life.
+By allocating capital, we support companies to achieve their economic, social and environmental goals.
+As of March 31, 2024, our portfolio companies have committed to advance primarily the following United Nations Social Development Goals: Climate Action, Decent work and economic growth, and Responsible consumption and production.

 Sustainability Trend